 - Open the Menu in the top-left corner of the console and click IAM & Admin >Service accounts.

-2. Click Create Service Account, and in the popup that appear, enter a title in the Service Account Name field.
+- Click Create Service Account, and in the popup that appears, enter a title in the Service Account Name field.

-6. You'll see a message that the service account and key created and the JSON file has been downloaded to your computer.
+- Select JSON under Key type in the panel that appears on the right and click Create.
+You'll see a message that the service account JSON file has been downloaded to your computer.
 You will need it later, so make a note of the location and name of this file.
-Click Close

-7. You can click the View Client ID link to review the service account you have just created.
+You can click the View Client ID link to review the service account you have just crated.
 Copy the Client ID value.
-You will need this in the next step.
+You will need this in Step 4.